Miki-Geoghegan/BestReads/README.md

-# Project-3-boilerplage
+# Best Reads

 ## Structure

-This repository contains 2 folders, a client folder with a react app developed with functional components and functional auth (signup, login, logut), as well as the views for these forms and a protected page with user specific data.
+This is a full-stack application, containing a server and client side.
+The former is built with Node.js and Express app to run the application, the latter with React.js.

-The server folder contains a NodeJS and Express App to run the application.
-It contains the Auth Routes, database configurations, middleware setup and cors already prepared
+The server contains auth routes, database configurations, middleware and cors in addition to models, public and private routes.
+The client folder contains functional authentication, components and images.

 ## Steps to install and Deploy this repository